NBISweden/IgDiscover-legacy/doc/guide.rst

 To find out what the configuration options achieve, see the explanations in the configuration file itself.

-The main parameters parameters that may require adjusting are the following.
+The main parameters that may require adjusting are the following.

 The ``iterations`` option sets the number of rounds of V gene discovery that will be performed.
-By default, three iterations are run.
-Even with a very restricted starting V database (for example with only a single V gene sequence), this is usually sufficient to identify most novel germline sequences.
+By default, one iteration is run.
+In each iteration, all the sequences will be mapped with IgBLAST, which is the most time-consuming part of running the pipeline.
+Thus, when you go from 1 to 2 iterations, you almost double the runtime requirements.

+In previous IgDiscover versions, more iterations than one were necessary, but we have improved sensitivity since then, so you should not need to increase this.

-When the starting database is more complete, for example, when analyzing a human IgM library with the current IMGT heavy chain database, a single iteration may be sufficient to produce an individualized database.
+Especially for nearly complete starting databases, for example when analyzing a human IgM library with the current IMGT heavy chain database, a single iteration is totally sufficient to produce an individualized database.

+If you start with a very small V database (for example with only a single V gene sequence), you may get better results when you increase this to 2.

-If you do not want to discover any new genes and only want to produce an expression profile, for example, then use ``iterations: 0``.
+If you do not want to discover any new genes, then use ``iterations: 0``.
+This may be useful to only produce an expression profile, for example.

 The ``ignore_j`` option should be set to ``true`` when producing a V gene database for a species where J sequences are unknown::